Benzodiazepine Overdose: Treatment & What to Expect (2025)

 • Double vision

-If someone is exhibiting these signs chances are they are suffering from an overdose of some kind.
-If you know they are on benzos and nothing else there is a good chance it is a benzo overdose.
+If someone is exhibiting these signs, they may be suffering from an overdose of some kind.
+If you know they are on benzos and nothing else, there is a good chance it is a benzo overdose.

 Call Emergency Services